epam/edp-install/docs/operator-guide/deploy-aws-eks.md

 ## Terraform Backend

-This step will do the following:
+This step covers the following topics:

-* Create S3 bucket with policy to store terraform states.
+* Create S3 bucket with policy to store terraform states
-* Create DynamoDB to support state locking and consistency checking.
+* Create DynamoDB to support state locking and consistency checking

-To create the required resources, do the following:
+To create the required resources, follow the steps below:

-1. Fork and clone git repo with project [edp-terraform-aws-platform](https://github.com/epmd-edp/edp-terraform-aws-platform.git), rename it in the correspondence with project name.
+1. Fork and clone git repo with project [edp-terraform-aws-platform](https://github.com/epmd-edp/edp-terraform-aws-platform.git), rename it in the correspondence with project name:

   ```bash
   git clone https://github.com/epmd-edp/edp-terraform-aws-platform.git